Are Pregnancy Tests Vegan? Why It Doesn't Really Matter

 Article continues below advertisement

-However, the results of a pregnancy test don’t really matter to Bender anyway, because, as she told her followers, she will not be seeing any doctors during her pregnancy.
-She also plans to have a “freebirth,” aka unassisted birth, at home, which is a birth without any medical professionals present.
+The results of a pregnancy test wouldn't have mattered to Bender anyway, because, as she told her followers, she had no plans to see any doctors during her pregnancy.
+She also delivered her daughter via a “freebirth,” aka unassisted birth, which is a birth without any medical professionals present.

 Advertisement